 - You can get transportation services.
 Medicare may pay for some transportation services associated with medically necessary physical therapy.
 You might also want to look into local programs.
-Some nonprofit organizations provide free transportation for senior citizens who have trouble getting around.
+Some nonprofit organizations provide free transportation for medicare beneficiaries who have trouble getting around.

-In 2018, Medicare changed the way they handle physical therapy claims.
-They used to put a cap on the number of appointments you could have and limit spending to a specific dollar amount.
+In 2018, Medicare changed the way it handles physical therapy claims.
+They used to cap the number of appointments you could have and limit spending to a specific dollar amount.
 Not anymore!

-Now it’s virtually unlimited — as long as your doctor can prove medical necessity, that is.
+Now, it’s virtually unlimited — as long as your doctor can prove medical necessity, that is.
 Instead of a capped spending amount, there is now a spending threshold.
-If you surpass that threshold, Medicare will watch you closely to make sure you and your doctor are not committing fraud.
+If you surpass that threshold, Medicare will watch you closely to ensure you and your doctor are not committing fraud.